vinnywiz/Peer-to-Peer-Lending/README.md

 # 6. Conclusion and Future Work
 Predicting the occurrences of loan default in a peer-to-peer lending platform is crucial and challenging task.
 More accurate prediction models would be highly beneficial since the failure of a peer-to-peer lending platform could trigger a series of financial risks.
 Our project shows that machine learning methods have broad application prospects in the prediction of P2P loan default.

 For future work, we would want to deploy our model and have a real-time machine learning predictions.
-Futhermore, we plan to include a macro econokmic factors (Inflation, unemployment rate, GDP etc) that highly affect the loan status.
+Futhermore, we plan to include a macro economic factors (Inflation, unemployment rate, GDP etc) that highly affect the loan status.
 This would increase the performance of the current machine learning model.

 # 7. Refrences
 Xu, J., Lu, Z. & Xie, Y. Loan default prediction of Chinese P2P market: a machine learning methodology.
 Sci Rep 11, 18759 (2021). https://doi.org/10.1038/s41598-021-98361-6